tasdikrahman/tasdikrahman.me/_posts/2016-12-22-more-than-18-stops-a-little-less-than-1800kms-our-bootstrapped-himachal-trip.md

 <center><img src="/content/images/2016/12/triund11.jpg"></center>

-> Deveraj was as usual puffing on to one of his Marlboro's while I checked my cell phone for any coverage.
+> Devaraj was as usual puffing on to one of his Marlboro's while I checked my cell phone for any coverage.
 Zero signal!
 But what else do you expect at 2875 meters above sea level!

 <center><img src="/content/images/2016/12/triund8.jpg"></center>

 We got ours tents fixed and settled down our bags in them and got out to join the others in the bonfire.
 We had a very diverse group of people in our vicinity.
-Some came from Mumbai, a group of students from Delhi University and some from Benaras.
+Some came from Mumbai, a group of students from Delhi University and some from Banaras.

 <center><img src="/content/images/2016/12/triund7.jpg"></center>